 Photo by Joe Standart for Traditional Home

-TV reality star and author Bethenny Frankel has what you might call the ultimate luxurious NYC apartment — and it’s perfectly suited to her personal tastes.
+TV reality star and author Bethenny Frankel has what you might call the ultimate luxurious NYC apartment — and it’s perfectly suited to her tastes.
 It wasn’t always like that, however.
 She recently renovated her three-bedroom, three-bathroom loft and turned it into her dream palace.

 The process started with her inspiration book, where she collected ideas that appealed to her and excited her imagination.
 Her hired designers drew from that book.
 The result?
 A welcoming abode that uses a mix of neutral colors alongside pops of brightness (especially orange-red, her favorite color).

 Perhaps the most impressive thing about this remodel is that a camera crew recorded the whole process for Bethenny’s Bravo TV show.
-Having those extra people around for the remodel posed a special challenge for the designers and contractors.
+Having those extra people around for the remodel posed a unique challenge for the designers and contractors.

 Alison Macheras’ Osborne Abode

 The Osborne Building is a stunning and historic piece of architecture, but when Alison Macheras inherited an apartment there, she found it was dark and outdated.
 She wanted to pay homage to the building’s Old World air while brightening up her apartment and making it a place she could truly love.